kaiachain/metaverse-knowledge-kit/docs/decentralized-oracle/oracle-providers/supraOracles-tutorial.md

 ![](/images/supraOracles/viewRngUser.png)

 ## Conclusion
-You have successfully requested for a random number using SupraOracles VRF on Klaytn Baobab TestNet.
+You have successfully requested for a random number using SupraOracles VRF on Kaia Kairos TestNet.
 For additional tutorials and guides based on example use-cases, please refer to the [SupraOracles Docs](https://supraoracles.com/docs/additional-guides).
-If you want more information, visit [Klaytn Docs](https://docs.klaytn.foundation/) and [SupraOracles Docs](https://supraoracles.com/docs/overview).
-If you have any questions, visit [Klaytn Forum](https://forum.klaytn.foundation/).
+If you want more information, visit [Kaia Docs](https://docs.kaia.io/) and [SupraOracles Docs](https://supraoracles.com/docs/overview).
+If you have any questions, visit [Kaia Forum](https://forum.klaytn.foundation/).

 :::info
-SupraOracle integration is available only in the **Baobab** testnet.
+SupraOracle integration is available only in the **Kairos** testnet.
 :::